Minggu, 23 Mei 2010

 Seek outsourcing opportunities: As big companies reduce their permanent in-house workforce, they look for outside contractors to pick up the slack.
 Hiring outside contractors is not only cheaper for them, but easier to justify to their management.
 Look for opportunities to be an outside contractor to bigger companies.

-: A weak economy is a good time to secure low rates and favorable terms on items such as rent, equipment leases, raw materials, and inventory.
+Lock in lower costs and favorable terms: A weak economy is a good time to secure low rates and favorable terms on items such as rent, equipment leases, raw materials, and inventory.
 Having lower fixed costs and flexible terms, will enable you to be more competitive when the economy recovers.

 Integrate social entrepreneurship.
 I have a lot to say about this one because this is a new rising positive trend.
 The definition of social entrepreneurship is – the work of an entrepreneur who assesses success in terms of the impact he/she has on society.
 Essentially, a social entrepreneur uses business methods to solve social problems.